Comau/pyedo/README.md

 This example allows you to initialize, disengage the brakes and calibrate the axes, if already in the "Home" position, through a Python program.

-If you have not the e.DO robot in Home Position don't use this program, connect e.DO with the e.DO App and use the standard calibration, when the robot will be calibrated connect python without init and calibrate functions, because this part has been already done.
+If you have not the e.DO robot in Home Position don't use this program, connect e.DO with the e.DO App and use the standard calibration, when the robot will be calibrated disconnect the e.DO App with the proper button and connect python without init, disengage and calibrate functions, because this part has been already done.

 Turn on the e.DO robot, the init_7Axes() command line should only be used once after power on, disengage_std() is useful for disengaging the brakes every time the brakes are applied, the last command line calib_axes() is very important for correct operation and must be sent when the notches of the joints are aligned (“Home position").